- Home /

 - Reconnection and healing are possible from the very first session.

 - A safe non-judgemental environment to explore the issues that brought you to counselling

 - An emphasis placed on re-establishing safety and connection.

-- The learning of tools and skills that will help you more effectively communicate with each other.
+- Learning tools and skills that will help you communicate with each other more effectively.

 - Mastery of techniques that will repair your relationship and deepen your connection to each other.